 In New York he lived the bridge and tunnel life in Queens, working and playing in Manhattan.
 Jef worked in Human Resources for Brooks Brothers in New York and cherished all the wonderfully cheap clothing he was able to procure at sample sales.
 He still has some of it and it is true, the classics never go out of style.

 Jef currently resides on Federal Hill in Providence, Rhode Island.
-In 2006 he founded and now leads a local community group, Greater City Providence.
+In 2006 he founded the website, Greater City Providence.
 GCPVD promotes the best practices of urban growth and development in Providence.
 Jef has a keen interest in urban development, design, and preservation.

 Jef is a bit eccentric in that he walks everywhere (no, he did not lose his license in an unfortunate drink driving incident).
 Somehow, he manages to live car-free in Providence.
 It is not always easy, but it saves money and the air, and you can thank him for that later.